Hotman Paris Hutapea: Election ink procurement

-Hotman in 2005 represented former General Elections Commission (KPU) member Rusadi Kantaprawira, who was accused of corruption and enriching himself in procuring ink for Indonesia's 2004 general election.
+Hotman in 2005 represented former General Elections Commission (KPU) member Rusadi Kantaprawira, who was accused of corruption and enriching himself by procuring ink for Indonesia's 2004 general election.
 Hotman's defense was pro bono because Rusadi was one of his former lecturers.
 Rusadi was sentenced to four years in jail, although allegations of kickbacks were not proven at his trial.
-Hotman argued there was no corruption because Rusadi set a price for ink based on average price quotations offered by the companies submitting tenders, rather than choosing the cheapest offer because of concerns about quality and viability.
-The verdict led to complaints that Indonesia's Anti Corruption Court was being too flexible in its definition of corruption in order to maintain its 100% conviction rate.
+Hotman argued there was no corruption because Rusadi set an ink price based on average price quotations offered by the companies submitting tenders, rather than choosing the cheapest offer because of concerns about quality and viability.
+The verdict led to complaints that Indonesia's Anti Corruption Court was being too flexible in its definition of corruption to maintain its 100% conviction rate.

 Schapelle Corby

 Hotman was part of Schapelle Corby's legal team until late January 2006 when the Indonesian Supreme Court reinstated her 20-year sentence for drug trafficking.
-Hotman had represented Corby pro bono and said he resigned in order to make money to buy a Ferrari.
+Hotman had represented Corby pro bono and said he resigned to make money to buy a Ferrari.

 Hotman appeared on the Australian current affairs television show The 7.30 Report on ABC in July 2005 defending his integrity, stating: "So I'm not Mr Clean, but for this case temporarily I am clean." and went on to say "There is no lawyer in the world that is clean.
 All lawyers are usually hypocrites.
 To help I try to reduce my hypocrisy a little bit.
-If you keep saying that an Australian lawyer, or an American lawyer are all clean, that's total bullshit."
+If you keep saying that an Australian lawyer or an American lawyer are all clean, that's total bullshit."

 JIS alleged abuse

 In 2014, two teachers at Jakarta International School (later renamed Jakarta Intercultural School), Canadian Neil Bantleman and Indonesian Ferdinant Tjiong, were accused of sexually abusing three kindergarten boys.
 Representing the teachers pro bono, Hotman said there was no solid evidence against them.
 In April 2015, South Jakarta District Court sentenced the two to 10 years in jail.
 Hotman appealed and the two were acquitted by Jakarta High Court in August 2015.
-In February 2016, the Supreme Court overturned the acquittal and increased the sentences to 11 years.
+In February 2016, the Supreme Court overturned the acquittal and increased the sentence to 11 years.
 Hotman's children attended JIS.

 Jennifer Dunn

-Hotman has represented soap-opera actress Jennifer Dunn.
+Hotman has represented soap opera actress Jennifer Dunn.
 In 2014, she was questioned by the Corruption Eradication Commission (KPK) over a Toyota Vellfire worth Rp 888 million (US$75,480) she received from corruption felon Tubagus Chaeri "Wawan" Wardana, the younger brother of former Banten governor Ratu Atut Chosiyah.
 Hotman denied that the car was a payment for sex.
 "It was purely for business.
 Wawan also gave her a credit card, which has been blocked by the KPK.
 The gifts were to persuade her to join Wawan's production house," he said.
 In 2017, Hotman revealed Dunn had undergone a facelift in Singapore during the time she was close to Wawan.